What do Alzheimer’s disease and LSD have in common?

 Studies over the last decade have investigated the effects of serotonin 2A receptor agonists for depression and anxiety.
 Specifically, researchers have found:

 - one high, single dose of psilocybin produced a large decrease in depression and anxiety in cancer patients[ref]

 - Various doses of LSD along with psychotherapy decrease anxiety in people with life-threatening illnesses[ref]

 - In a small trial, a single dose of ayahuasca alleviated depression in patients with recurrent depression[ref]

 As we age, the number of serotonin 2A receptors in the brain decrease significantly.[ref]

 Importantly, these receptors are located in the part of the brain impacted by dementia including the prefrontal cortex and the hippocampus.[ref]

 The plasticity of the brain is the ability of the brain to change and grow.

 Psilocybin and LSD increase neurogenesis – the growth of neurons – and induce brain plasticity.[ref]

-Importantly, psychedelics can increase brain plasticity at very low doses (microdoses) which do not impair functioning or cause hallucinations.[ref]
+Importantly, psychedelics can increase brain plasticity at very low doses (microdoses) which do not impair function or cause hallucinations.[ref]

 Additionally, safety studies on microdoses of LSD and of ayahuasca show no detrimental side effects.[ref][ref]
 Most of the studies are rather small, though, so larger and more rigorous studies are needed here.